-Description: Students are guided through the process of art direction as it applies to the creation of promotional and advertising material.
+Description: Pre or Concurrent Requisites: ART 130 or permission or the Chairperson Students are guided through the process of art direction as it applies to the creation of promotional and advertising material.
 Creative problem solving through the visualization of ideas is applied throughout the various stages of development of thumbnail sketches, roughs, comprehensives and storyboards.
 Layouts, typography, and illustration are stressed.
 Average cost of supplies: \$100.
 Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-FAPA,